ThinkWithPbody/Yifu-Pages/content/Courses/2024/ARC2047H-Building_Science_Materials_and_Construction_3/ARC2047H-Building_Science_Materials_and_Construction_3.md

 HVAC Distribution
 - Pressure in ducts measured in Pascal or inches of water
 	- 1 inch of water = 248.84 Pa
+	- Flow Efficiency
+		- Circular > Oval | Elliptical > Square > Rectangular
-- Diameter at each section of duct, Circular vs. Rectangular vs. Rectangular With Insulation
+- Diameter at each section of duct
 	- ==Critical Path: Duct Size and Shape== [[./Attachments/2024+10+22+week+8+slides+v3 2024-10-22 14_37_23.pdf#page=31&selection=0,34,0,34|(p.31)]]
 	- 2in of insulation on each surface
 	- Turning radius is usually twice the duct diameter